ncsu-geoforall-lab/open-science-course/topics/paper.rst

 As you have surely noticed, there are no instructions here on how to reproduce the above paper.
 The paper itself gives instructions on how to do that.
-Hint: Don't read the whole paper, but look for the tools you know from the course or any reproducibility-related information you would expect based on what you learned.
+Hint: Don't read the whole paper, but look for the tools, platforms or any reproducibility-related information you would expect based on what you learned.
+More than one way of reproducing is provided, but one way is much simpler than the others.